pierreay/inkscape2latex/README.md

 ## Makefile

-Inkscape2LaTeX is also suitable to be used inside a Makefile.
+ScapeX is also suitable to be used inside a Makefile.
 It allows automatic exportation and dependency handling, and to be included inside any LaTeX build system.
 See the self-documented example under [examples/Makefile](./examples/Makefile).